-- (a) Where a consumer household does not have a password-protected account with a business, a business may respond to shall not comply with a request to know or request to delete as it pertains to household specific pieces of personal information by providing aggregate about the household or a request to deleted household personal information, subject to verification requirements set forth in Article 4. (b) If unless all of the following conditions are satisfied: - (1) All consumers of the household jointly request access to specific pieces of information for the household or the deletion of household personal information, and the business can individually verify all the members of the household subject to verification requirements set forth in Article 4, then the business shall comply with the request.;

-- (2) The business individually verifies all the members of the household subject to the verification requirements set forth in section 999.325; and - (3) The business verifies that each member making the request is currently a member of the household. - (b) Where a consumer has a password-protected account with a business that collects personal information about a household, the business may process requests to know and requests to delete relating to household information through the business's existing business practices and in compliance with these regulations. - (c) If a member of a household is a minor under the age of 13, a business must obtain verifiable parental consent before complying with a request to access specific pieces of information for the household or the deletion of household personal information pursuant to the parental consent provisions in section 999.330.
+- (a) Where a household does not have a password-protected account with a business, a business shall not comply with a request to know specific pieces of personal information about the household or a request to delete household personal information unless all of the following conditions are satisfied: - (1) All consumers of the household jointly request access to specific pieces of information for the household or the deletion of household personal information; - (2) The business individually verifies all the members of the household subject to the verification requirements set forth in section 999.325; and - (3) The business verifies that each member making the request is currently a member of the household. - (b) Where a consumer has a password-protected account with a business that collects personal information about a household, the business may process requests to know and requests to delete relating to household information through the business's existing business practices and in compliance with these regulations. - (c) If a member of a household is a minor under the age of 13, a business must obtain verifiable parental consent before complying with a request to access specific pieces of information for the household or the deletion of household personal information pursuant to the parental consent provisions in section 999.330.